ExoQuery/terpal-sql/README.md

   JdbcEncodingConfig.Default(setOf(MyStringListEncoder), setOf(MyStringListDecoder))
 )

+// Then configuration is complete!
-// You can then use the custom datatype during insertion (using the encoders) val joeNicknames = MyStringList(listOf("Joey", "Jay")) Sql("INSERT INTO person (firstName, lastName, age) VALUES ('Joe', 'Bloggs', ${Param.contextual(joeNicknames)})").action().runOn(ctx)
+// You can now use the custom list datatype MyStringList during insertion (this uses the encoders) val joeNicknames = MyStringList(listOf("Joey", "Jay")) Sql("INSERT INTO person (firstName, lastName, age) VALUES ('Joe', 'Bloggs', ${Param.contextual(joeNicknames)})").action().runOn(ctx)

-// As well as during selection (using the decoders) val friends = Sql("SELECT * FROM friend WHERE").queryOf<Friend>()
+// As well as during selection (this uses the decoders) val friends = Sql("SELECT * FROM friend WHERE").queryOf<Friend>()

 // ...or both at the same time: